adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 ## Why is Ethereum used for the token sale?

-The primary reason for using Ethereum created tokens for the token sale is that æternity is not functional yet.
+The primary reason for using Ethereum tokens for the sale is that æternity is not functional yet.
 Once æternity launches, tokens will exist on æternity.
 However, even if æternity did exist, it wouldn’t give us the ability to do a decentralized token sale.
 Ethereum is great